leekarensl/leekarensl.github.io/_posts/wip.md

 ```
 ![histograms](/img/posts/numerical_features.png "Numerical Features Distribution")

-Next, we will look at some correlations.
+Next, we will look at some correlations for the numerical features.
 As the Attrition_Flag is categorical, we will first transform this column by replacing 'Attrited Customer' with the value of 1 and 'Existing Customer' with the value of 0.
 We have also changed the column name to 'target' for easy reference.
 As we have made some changes to the dataset, we will make a copy so that we will always have the source file to return to if need be.

 ```python
 bankchurn_corr = df_bankchurn.copy()